DommanLab/RMCC/narratives/RMCC_ncov_WY.md

 # [Delta (B.1.617.2) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/WY)

-The B.1.617.2 variant was first reported in India in February 2021.
-It is currently classified as a variant of interest (VOI) by the CDC based on potential reductions in the efficacy of vaccines and monoclonal antibody treatments against this variant.

-As of June 30, 2021, this data set includes 20 Delta sequences from Wyoming.
+Nearly all recent sequences from Wyoming have been identified as Delta.
 This phylogeny shows evidence of multiple introductions of Delta to Wyoming, as well as evidence of community transmission.